 Looking for something more “Halloweenish’ to watch, I revisited The Ring the other night, and almost twenty years later, the film still gives me the creeps.
-Normally horror films are not my preference, but this film is an exception to the rule, and beyond being a great horror movie, it’s a great film period.
+Usually, horror films are not my preference, but this film is an exception to the rule, and beyond being a great horror movie, it’s a significant film period.
 It’s not difficult to determine what helps this film succeed so effectively at what it sets out to accomplish; combining a very compelling story that unfolds like a classic mystery with excellent cinematography, The Ring is very well-executed.
-This film is very entertaining from beginning to the end.
-The film manages to modernize the classic gothic ghost story genre in several ways, one being pacing while avoiding the bad habit many of these films have of obviously milking certain scenes and making them longer to increase the drama. (a habit that drives me crazy) While paying tribute to the classic gothic ghost stories, this film carves out new territory by discarding most of the classic tropes the genre usually depends on, like most of its events taking place at might, shadowy poorly-lit environs, like unlit cellars and such.
+This film is very entertaining from beginning to end.
+The film manages to modernize the classic gothic ghost story genre in several ways: pacing while avoiding the bad habit many of these films have of obviously milking certain scenes and making them longer to increase the drama. (a practice that drives me crazy) While paying tribute to the classic gothic ghost stories, this film carves out new territory by discarding most of the classic tropes the genre usually depends on, like most of its events taking place at might, shadowy poorly-lit environs, like dark cellars and such.

-The major elements of The Ring’s narrative, VHS tapes (which admittedly dates the production), televisions, and telephones, bestows these innocuous everyday items with an entirely new significance, and that’s one of the goals of horror turning the commonplace into something else, like Psycho did for showers.
-Using these items in this manner gives this film and ehat is more a nineteenth-century kind of story more modern sensibilities.
+The significant elements of The Ring’s narrative, VHS tapes (which admittedly dates the production), televisions, and telephones, bestows these innocuous everyday items with an entirely new significance, and that’s one of the goals of horror turning the commonplace into something else like Psycho did for showers.
+Using these items in this manner gives this film, and what is more a nineteenth-century kind of story, more modern sensibilities.

 The film wastes no time establishing tone and mood, getting right down to the business of story-telling its mystery plot, and introducing its characters and their relationships.
-For the most part, the film remains mostly focused on its female lead, the inquisitive and often pushy Rachel (Watts), but does introduce its supporting cast as the film’s stort unfolds.
+For the most part, the film remains primarily focused on its female lead, the curious and often pushy Rachel (Watts), but does introduce its supporting cast as the film’s story unfolds.
 They include Rachel’s son Aiden (David Dorfman), the trope of a creepy little kid that turns out to be a plot device the film keeps on the back burner for most of its length but pulls out when needed.

-I do not like many horror films; they often seem too trope-filled and predictable to the point of being cliched, but revisiting this film was an enjoyable and entertaining way to spend an evening this close to Halloween.
+I wouldn’t say I like many horror films; they often seem too trope-filled and predictable to the point of being cliched, but revisiting this film was an enjoyable and entertaining way to spend an evening this close to Halloween.